AkatsuyaTheOne/gaimu/game/docs/TESTING.md

 ### Scene Generator Test
 Tests that the engine can create all the node types needed for scene generation.

+### Game Functionality Test
+Tests actual game functionality including enemy spawning and player movement.

+## Recent Bug Fixes

+### Enemy Spawning Issue
+Enemies were not spawning due to the EnemyTimer timeout signal not being connected.
+**Fix**: Added `enemy_timer.connect("timeout", _on_EnemyTimer_timeout)` in the main script.

+### Player Movement Issue
+Player could not move backward from the center of the screen due to scene structure.
+**Fix**: Simplified player scene to remove unnecessary root Node2D.

 ## Note on Errors